ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

 description: Integration tutorial for service orchestration
 keywords: ballerina, programming language, client, restful-api, service orchestration, integration
 active: service-orchestration
-intro: This tutorial helps you understand the basics of how Ballerina can be used to integrate several services and expose them as a single service
+intro: This tutorial helps you understand the basics of how Ballerina can be used to integrate several services and expose them as a single service.
 ---

 ## Overview